thomasclarke1969/documentation/platform/data/export.md

 # Data Export

-Complete access to data is crucial for any application.
-Whether you are importing messaging data into a warehouse, performing sentiment analysis, or looking at the impact of your latest marketing campaign on user behavior, you are going to need complete, timely access to your Layer data.
-For this reason, the Layer platform provides several options for exporting messaging data.
+Complete and timely access to messaging data is important for a wide range of tasks such as data warehousing or analysis on user usage and behavior.
+To support such tasks, the Layer platform provides several options for exporting messaging data.

 ### Historical Exports